JackLawhorn/Heavens-Above-Gardens-Below/Posts/Agisters Guild.md

 ## Industry: Lumber and arboriculture

-The [[extramundane]] abilities afforded to them by their [[Mutualist pacts|mutualist pact]] enabled the Agisters Guild not only to thrive in the forests of the [[Known World]] but also to become an influential [[House of Industry]] around the industries of lumber and arboriculture.
+The [[extramundane]] abilities afforded to them by their [[Mutualist pacts|mutualist pact]] enabled the Agisters Guild not only to thrive in the forests of the [[Known World]] but also to become an influential [[Houses of Industry|House of Industry]] around the industries of lumber and arboriculture.
 They venture outside the walls of [[Omphalos, the City of Gardens]] and bring home trees, saplings, and raw wood to be used in the manufacturing of any number of good.

 In the [[Reconstruction]] of the [[Later Crisis of Hubris]], the access to species and varietals of trees they were able to provide led to advanced biodiversity in the [[gardens of the City]] and elsewhere throughout.
 Flowering trees and those that bore fruit were of particular interest, and today – centuries after their [[Fall of the Agisters Guild|fall]] – there are thousands of species from faraway lands that first arrived with the Guild's arboriculturists.